danog/PrimeModule-ext/README.md

 As you can see, the factorize function accepts integers and strings as parameter, so that if you're poor and you have only a 32 bit system, you will still be able to provide 64 bit integers as a string.

+The function can throw an \Exception if factorization fails.